AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 dataSet.insert(["New Point 2", 15000, "#00bfa5"]);
 ```

-In this sample, when you push the buttons, random data rows are added or inserted to the data set and shown on the chart:
+In the following sample, when you push the buttons, random data rows are added or inserted to the data set and shown on the chart.
+Before inserting a row, you can specify its position (index).

 {sample}WD\_Data\_Sets\_07{sample}